markterweele/windows-itpro-docs/windows/configuration/assigned-access/configure-multi-app-kiosk.md

 The touch keyboard is automatically triggered when there's an input needed and no physical keyboard is attached on touch-enabled devices.
 You don't need to configure any other setting to enforce this behavior.

 > [!TIP]
 > The touch keyboard is triggered only when tapping a textbox.
 Mouse clicks don't trigger the touch keyboard.
-If you're testing this feature, use a physical device instead of a virtual machine (VM), as the touch keyboard is not triggered on VMs.
+If you're testing this feature, use a physical device instead of a virtual machine (VM), as the touch keyboard isn't triggered on VMs.

 ### Sign out of assigned access

 By default, to exit the kiosk experience, press <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Del</kbd>.
 The kiosk app exits automatically.
-If you sign in again as the Assigned Access account, or wait for the sign in screen timeout, the kiosk app relaunches.
-The default timeout is 30 seconds, but you can change the timeout with the registry key:
+If you sign in again as the Assigned Access account, or wait for the sign in screen time-out, the kiosk app relaunches.
+The default time-out is 30 seconds, but you can change the time-out with the registry key:

 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\LogonUI`